idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/NEML2.md

 ## What is NEML2?

-NEML2 stands for the New Engineering Material model Library, version 2.

-NEML2 is an offshoot of [NEML](https://github.com/Argonne-National-Laboratory/neml),
-an earlier constitutive modeling code developed at Argonne National Laboratory (which can be used through the MOOSE based [BlackBear](https://github.com/idaholab/blackbear) application).
-Like NEML, NEML2 provides a flexible, modular way to build constitutive models from smaller blocks.
-Unlike NEML, NEML2 vectorizes the constitutive update to efficiently run on GPUs.
-NEML2 is built on top of [libTorch](https://pytorch.org/cppdocs/) to provide GPU support, but this also means that NEML2 models have all the features of a Torch module.
-So, for example, users can take derivatives of the model with respect to parameters using pytorch automatic differentiation (AD).

-NEML2 is provided as open source software under a MIT [license](https://raw.githubusercontent.com/reverendbedford/neml2/main/LICENSE).
+NEML2, the New Engineering Material modeling Library, version 2, is an offshoot of [NEML2](https://github.com/Argonne-National-Laboratory/neml), an earlier material modeling code developed at Argonne National Laboratory. the library is provided as open source software under a MIT license.

+NEML2 extends the key philosophy of its predecessor, i.e., material models are flexible, modular, and can be built from smaller blocks.
+It also provides modern features that do not exist in the framework of its predecessor such as material model vectorization, automatic differentiation, device-portable just-in-time compilation, operator fusion, lazy tensor evaluation, etc. Moreover, NEML2 can seamlessly integrate with the popular machine learning package PyTorch to take advantage of modern and fast-growing machine learning techniques.

 ## How to use NEML2?